top of page

 Join as a member, attend events, or volunteer.
 Check out our Membership page for more info.

-Why doesn’t Alberta 1st push for immediate independence?
+Does Alberta 1st support immediate independence?

 Alberta 1st supports a modern, made-in-Alberta Constitution, approved by Albertans.
-This document would establish the rights of Albertans, define our institutions, and prepare the province to operate independently if that’s the democratic will of the people in the future.
+This document would establish the rights of Albertans, define our institutions, and prepare the province to operate independently if that’s the democratic will of the people.
+With a constitution, we create a roadmap that both Albertans and the international community can take seriously.

 In Depth Q & A